 "Sorry gran," he automatically responded.

 "Yes, well, while poorly-phrased it was not an inaccurate summation of their characters," Augusta allowed primly and inclined her head when Neville snickered and Hazel allowed herself a giggle.
 "I also sought someone who would love your children as fiercely as you will."

 "But–" Hazel paused and considered.

-She never would have described him as 'loving', but with what she'd seen in the war, she supposed it wasn't inaccurate.
-He, his belated wife, son … all of them had displayed a devotion to one another in the midst of all the chaos.
+She never would have described Lucius Malfoy as 'loving', but with what she'd seen in the war, she supposed it wasn't inaccurate.
+He, his belated wife, his son … all of them had displayed a devotion to one another in the midst of all the chaos.
 It spoke well of Lucius really, that he not only possessed such a value himself, but had sought it in his spouse and taught it to his child.
 No doubt he would teach it to any other children they had.
-She shied away from the thought of their children.
-It too bizarre to consider, and she'd yet to be convinced on the wisdom of such a match.
+Hazel shied away from the thought of their children.
+It was too bizarre to consider, and she'd yet to be convinced on the wisdom of such a match.